Read what Fall 2022 instructor Brittany Ranchoff has to say about the course:

 It is pertinent to understand how healthcare systems function and how policy legitimates the privatized US health care system.
 More importantly, having some familiarity with the health implications of our current healthcare delivery systems allows us to make more informed healthcare decisions as we navigate and optimize our health through the healthcare system.

-Read what Fall 2021 instructor Chavon Hamilton-Burgess has to say about the course:
+Read what Fall 2022 instructor Lindsey Russo has to say about the course:

 The field of Public Health could not be more relevant than in the past year.
 Our families, our communities and our country have been deeply impacted by the COVID-19 pandemic.
 This course provides an overview of the field of Public Health and the role we play in ensuring everyone has an equal opportunity for a healthy future.